erroronline1/caro/readme.md

 * O.Source_2 The application MUST mask incoming and outgoing data or clean it of potentially malicious characters or refuse to process it.
     > Outputs on the front end are parsed as text nodes or unexecuted input values.
 * O.Source_3 Error messages and log files MUST NOT contain sensitive data (e.g. user identifiers or session IDs).
-    > This is not the case.
+    > Default error messages do not contain this data.
 * O.Source_4 Potential exceptions in the program flow MUST be caught, handled in a controlled manner and documented.
 Technical error descriptions (e.g. stack traces) MUST NOT be displayed to the user.
-    > This is not the case.
+    > Error reporting, console-logging and -tracing can and are supposed to be turned off in the applications configuration file.
 * O.Source_5 In the event of exceptions during program execution, the web application SHOULD cancel access to sensitive data and securely delete it from memory.
-    > Sensitive data is passed to callbacks only and is not available after occuring exceptions.
+    > Sensitive data is passed to callbacks only and is not available after occuring exceptions, the programming languages garbage collector clears the memory by default.
 * O.Source_6 All options to support development (e.g. developer URLs, test methods, remnants of debug mechanisms, etc.) MUST be completely removed in production.
-    > Debugging is removed.
+    > Error reporting, console-logging and -tracing can and are supposed to be turned off in the applications configuration file.
 * O.Source_7 Modern security mechanisms such as obfuscation and stack protection SHOULD be activated to build the application.
     > This is not reasonable for the application used within a closed environment.
+Have you even coded once?
+After two weeks nobody understands whats happening anyway.
 * O.Source_8 Tools for static code analysis SHOULD be used for the development of the application.
     > [Code design patterns](#code-design-patterns)
 * O.Source_9 If the web application uses URL redirects, this MUST be done in a controlled manner.
-    > Redirects are not used
+    > Redirects are not used.
 * O.Source_10 The web application MUST provide mechanisms to prevent functionalities that are not within the manufacturer's development sovereignty from being injected into the web application and executed.
     > Inputs are sanitized and masked by default.
 * O.Source_11 Sensitive data MUST NOT be included in the URL.
 The web application MUST process such data in HTTP request headers or POST parameters.